nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">
 :bulb:**Tips:** <br>

 If student details are cut off, the windows can be resized to view more.
-Otherwise, the student's complete details will also be in the results display.
+Furthermore, the student's complete details will be in the results display.
 </div>

 Example: <br>

-`detail 2`
+`detail 1`

-* During start up, the details panel could be empty
+* During start up, the details panel could be empty.

 ![BeforeDetail](images/DemoBeforeDetailCommand.png)

-* After the `detail`command is entered, the details of the 2nd student in the List are displayed.
+* After the `detail 1` command is entered, the details of the first student in the List are displayed.

 ![AfterDetail](images/DemoAfterDetailCommand.png)